adjacentdata/Color-Palette-Generator/README.md

 ## Installation

 Clone the project and it should be ready to use if you have all the packages downloaded in your IDE.
+If you do not have the package, type the following in the command line:

 ```zsh
 pip install [package]